-Students should contact the financial aid office to make sure they have a clear understanding of their own specific loan situation.
+Students should contact the Financial Aid Office to make sure they have a clear understanding of their own specific loan situation.

-About $2 million in aid is awarded annually to Central Community College students through institutional and privately funded scholarships.
-In addition, Central Community College Board of Governors authorize a number of tuition waivers for each campus.
-Over $350,000 is awarded annually in scholarships for performance in athletics, the arts, and for special academic achievement.
-For more information, contact the Financial Aid Director on the campus you plan to attend.
+Over $2 million in aid is awarded annually to Central Community College students through institutional and privately funded scholarships.
+In addition, the CCC Board of Governors authorizes a number of tuition waivers for each campus.
+Over $583,000 is awarded annually in scholarships for performance in athletics, the arts and special academic achievement.
+For more information, contact the financial aid director on the campus you plan to attend.

 Please notify CCC’s Financial Aid Office if you receive an outside award.
 In some cases, we may have to adjust your aid package.
 These adjustments are made to loans and work-study aid, not grant funds.

 If you plan to register for classes during the summer of 2022 and need financial aid, you will need to have the 2021-22 FAFSA completed.
 Please keep in mind the following: